willpaxton/ServerSide-FinalProject/README.md

 ```

 ### Linux
-Same thing as above, or use docker CLI with the same command above
+Same thing as above (with using Docker Desktop), or use docker CLI with the same command above to launch the project

+Let Docker do its thing for a bit (could take up to 5 minutes to grab the images and set up the containers).

+### Accessing

-Go to http://localhost:3000/d/BwcXP3cnz/dashboard?orgId=1&refresh=5s&from=now-5m&to=now to pull up the dashboard
+When running, go to http://localhost:3000/d/BwcXP3cnz/dashboard?orgId=1&refresh=5s&from=now-5m&to=now to pull up the dashboard
+This adds autorefresh and sets a 5 minute data "history" for the latency charts.
+This can be changed if desired.

 Other endpoints
 - API: Port 8080